opnfv/yardstick/docs/testing/user/userguide/12-nsb-overview.rst

 for every combination of test case parameters:

 * RFC2544 throughput for various loss rate defined (1% is a default)

+KPI Collection
+^^^^^^^^^^^^^^
+..
+TODO: NSB collects three sets of metrics: Network, NFVI and VNF meterics.

+KPI collection is the process of sampling KPIs at multiple intervals to allow for investigation into anomalies during runtime.
+Some KPI intervals are adjustable.
+KPIs are collected from traffic generators and NFVI for the SUT.
+There is already some reporting in NSB available, but NSB collects all KPIs for analytics to process.

+Below is an example list of basic KPIs:
+* Throughput
+* Latency
+* Packet delay variation
+* Maximum establishment rate
+* Maximum tear-down rate
+* Maximum simultaneous number of sessions

+Of course, there can be many other KPIs that will be relevant for a specific NFVI, but in most cases these KPIs are enough to give you a basic picture of the SUT.
+NSB also uses :term:`collectd` in order to collect the KPIs.
+Currently the following collectd plug-ins are enabled for NSB testcases:

+* Libvirt
+* DPDK stats
+* DPDK events
+* OvS events
+* vSwitch stats
+* Huge Pages
+* RAM
+* Intel® PMU

+..
+TODO: define collect in the glossary

 Graphical Overview
 ------------------